Kiddyer History, Family Crest & Coats of Arms

 Early History of the Kiddyer family

-Another 145 words (10 lines of text) covering the years 1691, 1633, 1703, 1703 and 1691 are included under the topic Early Kiddyer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kiddyer research.
+Another 73 words (5 lines of text) covering the years 1691, 1633, 1703, 1703 and 1691 are included under the topic Early Kiddyer History in all our PDF Extended History products and printed products wherever possible.